What is a Knowledge Base?

 The nature of support content itself is to be reviewed continuously and edited based on user experience.
 For this purpose, easy product documentation, and editing feature is needed.
-KB should have Frontend Editing (editing of page content directly by just clicking a link) feature which can enable the user to do the necessary editing.
+A Knowledge base should have Frontend Editing (editing of page content directly by just clicking a link) feature which can enable the user to do the necessary editing.
 Frontend Editing is super useful and easy to edit.

 Increase your domain authority

-Customers will search for support articles mostly on search engines like Google and because of your KB articles which are easy to find with keywords which are optimized for Search, there is more traffic to your domain.
+Customers will search for support articles mostly on search engines like Google and because of your Knowledge base articles which are easy to find with keywords which are optimized for Search, there is more traffic to your domain.
 This increases your site’s SEO and domain authority.
-A good KB is marketing in itself.
+Having a good Knowledge base is marketing in itself.

-KB itself is a software which could be added to your website in forms such as add-ons and plugins.
-We all know that all softwares could malfunction and create errors.
+A Knowledge base software which could be added to your website in forms such as add-ons and plugins.
+We all know that all software could malfunction and create errors.
 When you are doing business worth millions of dollars it can damage you big time if there is a malfunction.
 That is why you need a 24/7 support team ready for your call for help if such a situation arises.

 WordPress powers almost 29% of the whole internet, and many of the popular e-commerce and business websites are also built on WordPress.
 There are various knowledge base plugins available for WordPress.
 They help your users and customers find documents and FAQs with an organized knowledge base.